Invaluable Tips for Experiencing Luxury Travel on a Budget

 While holidays are usually an expensive time to travel domestically, traveling internationally on an American holiday — such as Thanksgiving — is often much cheaper.

 For example, if you’re thinking Caribbean, consider that most travelers avoid this region from September through November as it’s hurricane season.
 By visiting one of the islands that are so far south that storms usually bypass them, such as Bonaire, you can enjoy the tropics without the high price tag or serious risk.
+Suddenly you’ll be experiencing affordable luxury travel you’ve never dreamed was possible!

 You’ll find accommodation rates will be much lower and you’ll still enjoy temperatures in the mid-80s.
 The water will be wonderfully warm and clear for snorkeling and diving and the beaches will by idyllic and sparsely populated.